China’s Xi Purging His Inner Circle

 Are his advancing age and weakening physical and mental powers driving him to suspect disloyalty from even his closest advisers?

-A No-Confidence Vote for the Military?
+A No-confidence Vote for the Military?

 Another possibility is that Xi could be questioning the reliability and confidence of his military leaders.
 Will they follow commands that may lead to or even equate to overt acts of war in the near future?
 Are they competent enough to defeat the United States and, almost as likely, Japan?

 In that light, the purges could be about replacing potentially hesitant military leaders with ones who, in Xi’s words, “will fight and win wars.”
-The first of which may be the invasion of Taiwan, which Xi alluded to yet again in his New Year’s Eve speech to his nation.
+The first of these may be the invasion of Taiwan, which Xi alluded to yet again in his New Year’s Eve speech to his nation.

 Views are mixed on that question.
 Notably, the military purges are at the top command levels, not at operational ones, so leadership-level purges may not be as impactful.
 That, however, remains to be seen.